APS Monthly Club Challenges and Rules

 For example:

-• Misrepresent their own involvement in creating the work or misrepresent it as entirely their own creative and intellectual property.
+- Misrepresent their own involvement in creating the work or misrepresent it as entirely their own creative and intellectual property.
 For example.
 APS encourages members to take part in workshops/mentoring.
-When is it acceptable or unacceptable for a photograph taken in a workshop/under mentorship to be entered into competition as the author’s own work?
+When is it acceptable or unacceptable for a photograph taken in a workshop/under mentorship to be entered into challenge as the author’s own work?

 Acceptable: where the photographer sets up their own scene within the workshop environs (e.g. takes a model to another location or pursues a new perspective on a landscape) and is responsible for the choice of all camera settings and artistic input.